MWC 2025: Innovations to increase engagement and efficiency in telecom business

 By completing various tasks, users can strengthen their emotional connection with the brand, earning bonuses or achievements.
 For example, in the case of the "Janymda" superapp in Kazakhstan, the rewards system helped organically boost user engagement and increased revenue per user by 7%, directly impacting the company's financial performance and customer satisfaction.

 "Our experience working with various regions of the CIS has given us a clear understanding of how important it is to consider the cultural and economic characteristics of users when implementing gamification and reward systems.
 We are confident that our solutions can be adapted to meet the needs and requirements of other markets.
 For example, more complex user interaction systems may be in demand in Western markets, while in the Middle East, the focus may be on specific values and habits.
-We are ready to offer flexible solutions that can meet the needs of clients in any market," commented Alexey Sharavar, CEO of QazCode”, - commented Oleksii Sharavar, CEO at QazCode.
+We are ready to offer flexible solutions that can meet the needs of clients in any market,"- commented Alexey Sharavar, CEO of QazCode.

 The company has successful experience working in Central Asia, Europe, and the Middle East, and continues to actively expand its presence in international markets.
 Participation in MWC 2025 in Barcelona (stand 6F12) will provide a unique opportunity for knowledge exchange and discussions on advanced technologies in the field of gamification and reward systems.